Mulperi/angular-handbook/README.md

 - Routing
 - Store

-# Decorator
+## Decorator

-Decorator and it's metadata tells Angular what to do with the class: is it a component, a module or a service etc.
+A decorator and it's metadata tells Angular what to do with the class: is it a component, a module or a service etc.

+Example of different kinds of decorators:

     @NgModule({
         declarations: [AppComponent],
         imports: [BrowserModule]
-        bootstrap: [AppComponent]
+        bootstrap: [AppComponent] // Only for root module })
-    })
     Export class AppModule {}